sven-hash/docs/versioned_docs/version-stable/nym-cli.md

 ./nym-cli mixnet operators gateway unbound --mnemonic <mnemonic>
 ```

-> The same command can be applied with a mixnode.Just replace `gateway` with `mixnode`.
+> The same command can be applied with a mixnode.
+Just replace `gateway` with `mixnode`.

 #### Claim a vesting reward for a mixnode